Ethernet doesn’t have a valid IP configuration (Unidentified Network) Windows 10

 Reset TCP/IP configuration

-First, open network connection window using ncpa.cpl command from start menu search, Then right click on the active network adapter and select Disable After a few secs Re-enable the Ethernet adapter.
+First, open the network connection window using ncpa.cpl command from start menu search, Then right click on the active network adapter and select Disable After a few secs Re-enable the Ethernet adapter.

 Now open the command prompt as administrator and perform Command